tvikneshwar/lorawan-stack/doc/content/integrations/webhooks/webhook-templates/adding_webhook_templates.md

 {{% tts %}} uses webhook templates from the [`lorawan-webhook-templates` Github repository](https://github.com/TheThingsNetwork/lorawan-webhook-templates/).

-Once you have created a new webhook template with a proper [format]({{< ref "/integrations/webhooks/webhook-templates/format.md" >}}), you can easily build it locally by following next steps:
+Once you have created a new webhook template with a proper [format]({{< ref "/integrations/webhooks/webhook-templates/format.md" >}}), you can easily test it locally by following next steps:

 1. Clone the [`lorawan-webhook-templates` Github repository](https://github.com/TheThingsNetwork/lorawan-webhook-templates/) to a local folder.

 2. Store your webhook template in previously mentioned folder.

+3. Include your webhook template in the `templates.yml` file.

-3. Update your {{% tts %}} configuration by adding following lines:
+4. Update your {{% tts %}} configuration by adding following lines:

 ```yaml
 as: